yulia-petrova/yulia-petrova.github.io/content/publication/2022_admiss_contact/index.md

 ---

-title: "Vanishing adsorption admissibility criterion for contact discontinuities in the polymer model"
+title: "Vanishing adsorption limit of Riemann problem solutions for the polymer model"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here